jurisgalang/named-parameters/README.md

 License
 -------
 Dual licensed under the MIT or GPL Version 2 licenses.

 Copyright (c) 2010 Juris Galang.
+All Rights Reserved.
 See MIT-LICENSE and GPL-LICENSE for details.